White Ernz

 The White Ernz (Wäiss Iernz, Ernz blanche, Weiße Ernz) is a river flowing through Luxembourg, joining the Sauer at Reisdorf.
 It flows through the towns of Larochette, Medernach and Ermsdorf.
 The river valley also includes the notable feature of having a twin castle from the 14th century named Larochette Castle.
+It gives its name to the commune of Vallée de l'Ernz, formed in 2012 through the fusion of Medernach and Ermsdorf.